IntelliJ IDEA 2024.3 Help

 The object type to which this renderer applies.
 Enter the fully qualified name of the class or click Browse the Browse button and choose the desired type from the list.

 If the class uses generics, use raw types for them.
-Due to type erasure, the types inside the diamond operator have no effect in renderers.
+Due to type erasure, generic types have no effect in renderers.

 When rendering a node